Find the daemon that fits your team’s operational debt

 - Do not act outside the triggering repository and pull request.

-- Do not edit source code, tests, CI config, labels, reviewers, assignees, milestones, review state, comments, issues, Linear records, pull request state, or other non-metadata fields.
+- Do not edit source code, tests, CI config, labels, reviewers, assignees, milestones, review state, comments, issues, issue-tracker records, or other non-metadata fields.

-- Do not rewrite the full pull request body when targeted section edits are sufficient.
+- Do not rewrite the full PR body when targeted section edits are sufficient.

 - Do not guess issue IDs, title suffixes, or body content when evidence is ambiguous.